Overview for Networking and Systems Administration Minor

 Computer Systems Concepts †

 This course teaches the student the essential technologies needed by NSSA majors, focused on PC and mainframe hardware topics.
 They include how those platforms operate, how they are configured, and the operation of their major internal components.
 Also covered are the basic operating system interactions with those platforms, physical security of assets, and computing-centric mathematical concepts.
-Lab 2, Lecture 4 (Fall, Spring).
+Lab 2 (Fall, Spring).

 Introduction to Routing and Switching †

-Students choose one focus and complete all three courses
+Students choose one focus and complete three courses:

 This course is designed to provide the student with an understanding of the protocols, principles and concepts of radio communication as they apply to wireless data networking (802.11) for local area networks and peripherals.
 As its basis it uses the fundamental concepts and technologies learned in Introduction to Routing and Switching, and expands upon them to include other contemporary and emerging technologies.
 Topics including WLANs, wireless network operation, network integration, construction and network design will be discussed.
 Modulation techniques, measurement standards, nomenclature, equipment and theory behind transmissions in this portion of the electromagnetic spectrum will be examined.
 (Prerequisites: NSSA-241 or equivalent course.)
-Lab 2, Lecture 3 (Fall, Spring).
+Lab 2 (Fall, Spring).